Coopers Vintage Drums

 1940 Super Swing Krupa Full Dress Ensemble

-During the war (1941-45) and until about 1947, the aluminum cloud badge was often used in addition to the brass version.
+During the war (1942-45) and until about 1947, the aluminum cloud badge was often used in addition to the brass version.
+It is interesting to note that WWII Rolling Bombers did not have aluminum badges.
+Most likely, most of the aluminum badges were only used near the end of the war or right after the war.

 For more information on drums of the war years, click here: http://www.coopersvintagedrums.com/war effort.htm